ropensci/rfishbase/inst/doc/rfishbase/rfishbase.md

-where the Brownian motion model has an AIC score of 1185.3622 while the OU model has a score of 918.158, suggesting that OU is the better model.
+where the Brownian motion model has an AIC score of 1,185 while the OU model has a score of 918.2, suggesting that is the better model.

 # Discussion